 Funny enough, during my years at Brock, my favourite class was sport law, but going to law school was never in my future plan.
 So, I guess it was my third year, in my philanthropic sport class with Dr. Cousins that made me take a turn down my career path.
 In that class, we learned that sport can be used as a social tool.
 We had guests come in like Right To Play and the Toronto Argos.
 Specifically, I remember the gentleman from the Argos coming in (he actually had my position that I am in now!) and I remember listening to him and thinking: that’s what I want to do!

-SPMA was a great program with their volunteer and internship aspects.
+SPMA was a great program with its volunteer and internship aspects.
 I had to volunteer for 10 hours of my first year as part of my school’s curriculum.
 I was just selling programs at Niagara Ice Dogs games.
 During my ten hours, I ended up selling the most programs out of all the volunteers which made a good impression.
 I was offered an internship for the next two years, and I ended up doing all promo initiatives for intermissions as well as work out of the office two days a week to edit the video boards and cutting of media videos to put on their website.
 I got so much great experience so early on in my educational career.

 SPMA at Brock was also great because you can get involved with the Athletics and Recreation departments to get early experience.
 I volunteered as the Head of Sponsorship for my school’s baseball team for two years.
 Also, I worked for their intramurals.
 It’s great experience to work within the school because you get to meet different people from different classes which end up creating connections and friendships (which you never know where they can end up or where your roads will cross in the future!).